 Spelling variations of this family name include: Trotter, Troter, Trottar, Trotman, Troutman and others.

 Some of the Trotman family moved to Ireland, but this topic is not covered in this excerpt.
-Another 208 words(15 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were:

 Trotman Settlers in United States in the 17th Century

 - John Trotman, who arrived in Boston, Massachusetts in 1645